Marcus Semien Player Props: Rangers vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have the 16th-ranked team ERA among all league pitching staffs (4.24).
+- The Cardinals have the 16th-ranked team ERA among all MLB pitching staffs (4.26).

-- Cardinals pitchers combine to surrender the eighth-fewest home runs in baseball (61 total, one per game).
+- Cardinals pitchers combine to allow the ninth-fewest home runs in baseball (63 total, one per game).

-- Liberatore (1-1) takes the mound for the Cardinals to make his third start of the season.

-- The lefty last pitched on Friday, May 26 against the Cleveland Guardians, when he went five innings, allowing four earned runs while giving up five hits.
+- The righty last pitched on Friday against the Pittsburgh Pirates, when he tossed 5 1/3 innings, allowing one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.